LukeIreland1/trump-tweet-semantics/docs/report.md

 ## 1.1.
 Background

 I was interested analyzing Trump's tweets for sentiment due to his controversial nature.
-It would be interesting to see, given what the media often say about him, if he truly is a bad/negative person via unbiased sentiment analysis, and letting a machine look just at the words used, rather than the character of the person saying them.
+It would be interesting to see, given what the media often say about him, if he truly is a bad (negative) person via unbiased (relative to humans, who are emotional and often irrational) sentiment analysis, and letting a machine look just at the words used, rather than the character of the person saying them.

-I had also imagined it would be entertaining to analyse his tweets in other was, such as word clouds, frequency distribution and tweet generation, to see if he is overly repetitive of words or phrases, such as MAGA/Make America Great Again, and to see if I could make tweets that are very similar to his style, in order to see if it's possible to capture (part of) his cognitive function in a Python function.
+I had also imagined it would be entertaining to analyse his tweets in other was, such as word clouds, frequency distribution and tweet generation, to see if he is overly repetitive of words or phrases, such as "MAGA" or "Make America Great Again", and to see if I could make tweets that are very similar to his style, in order to see if it's possible to capture (part of) his cognitive function in a Python function.

-While looking at the various algorithms available to perform this sort of task, I thought it would be worthwhile to evaluate which of them works best on tweets, which are typically informal, 280 charcter long posts submitted to Twitter.
+While looking at the various algorithms available to perform this sort of task, I thought it would be worthwhile to evaluate which of them works best on tweets, which are typically informal, 280 character long posts submitted to Twitter.

 ## 1.2.
 Aim

-The point of this project will be to perform various types of analysis on the language used in Trump's tweet to see if any interesting trends arise.
+The aim of this project is to perform various types of analysis on the language used in Trump's tweet to see if any interesting trends arise.
 Mainly, this project seeks to inform and entertain people interested in Trump, for either good or bad reasons.

-I will also be evaluating the performance of sentiment analysis algorithms.
+I will also be evaluating the performance of sentiment analysis algorithms on their speed and accuracy.

 ## 1.3.
 Objectives

 1. Perform frequency distribution on variable length phrases.
 2. Render word clouds of phrases.
 3. Analyse whole tweets for sentiment.
+4. Create unbiased classifer to initally label dataset
+5. Find sentiment classifer algorithms
-4. Use analysers in comparison to see which is the most accurate and the fastest.
+6. Use analysers in comparison to see which is the most accurate and the fastest.
-5. Create tweets using data from Trump's Twitter account.
+7. Create tweets using data from Trump's Twitter account.

 # 2. Literature Review